CellNanOs

 Research fields of the CellNanOs at a glance.
 Details are sketched below.

-Field A: Synthesis and Biofunctionalization
+Field A: Synthesis & Biofunctionalization

 • Surface micro- and nanopatterning for functional interfacing with biomolecules and cells